wcwitt/ACEpotentials-Tutorial/README.md

 2. Click the `Julia-Jupyter` option.
 3. Start a new session using 8 cores.
 Set `Jupyter type` to Notebook.
 4. After the job finishes queueing, click `Connect to Jupyter`.
 5. Upload the Jupyter notebook from this repo and get started.
+Be sure to use a Julia 1.9 kernel.